FAQs

 • A patient with insurance may be able to estimate a coinsurance amount, depending on whether the patient is in or out of network.

 All data in this guide comes from health plans regulated by the Texas Department of Insurance (TDI).
 Health plans are required to report claims data from the previous calendar year to TDI annually under Insurance Code Chapter 38, Subchapter H. TDI reviews and combines the data before posting it to this guide.
 TDI doesn't collect information that could identify an individual.
 TDI analyzes the data and resolves any data inconsistencies with the health plans.
-After the review and revision process is complete, TDI updates the guide with the new data.
-The current data is from claims paid by health plans in 2022.
+After the review and revision process is complete, TDI updates the guide with the new data annually.

 While there are thousands of different medical procedures, this consumer guide has data for the most common inpatient and outpatient procedures, labs, and imaging.
 To view a list of the procedures available, visit the Medical Procedures link above, and to download a list of the medical codes visit the For Researchers link above.
 If a procedure isn't listed, TDI does not have reimbursement data for it.
 FAIR Health Consumer is a nonprofit organization that has medical cost data that can be researched by the current procedural terminology code.
 If you are unable to find data for a specific procedure, billing data can be looked up on the FAIR Health Consumer website, located at http://fairhealthconsumer.org/